 My research interests have included the welfare of farm, companion and captive wild animals, the contamination of the human food chain with heavy metals, and animal and plant production in agricultural systems.

-As director of the Centre for Animal Welfare and Ethics within the School of Veterinary Science, I co-ordinate research in many diverse aspects of animal welfare and ethics.
-This includes both fundamental science, which is of benefit to our understanding of animal welfare in the long term, as well as applied science, which is of immediate benefit to the animal industries.
+As director of the Centre for Animal Welfare and Ethics at the University of Queensland, I co-ordinated research in many diverse aspects of animal welfare and ethics.
+This included both fundamental science, which is of benefit to our understanding of animal welfare in the long term, as well as applied science, which is of immediate benefit to the animal industries.